sujithcherukuri72/qgroundcontrol/README.md

 # Indrones Ground Control Station

-*GroundControl Station* (GCS) is an intuitive and powerful ground control station for UAVs.
+*Indrones GCS* (GCS) is an intuitive and powerful ground control station for UAVs.

-The primary goal of QGC is ease of use for both first time and professional users.
-It provides full flight control and mission planning for any MAVLink enabled drone, and vehicle setup for both PX4 and ArduPilot(APM) powered UAVs.
-Instructions for *using GroundControl Station* are provided in the [User Manual](https://docs.qgroundcontrol.com/en/) (you may not need them because the UI is very intuitive!)
+This is a **customized build of QGroundControl** tailored specifically for **Indrones Solutions Private Limited**, featuring full flight control and mission planning for any MAVLink enabled drone, and vehicle setup for ArduPilot(APM) powered UAVs.
+Instructions for *using Indrones GCS * are provided in the [Custom User Manual]([https://docs.qgroundcontrol.com/en/](https://docs.google.com/document/d/1_ipRAkgV0zoKAxUKI69aawjVpmPPTQdNOBWRNjTQ8fw/edit?tab=t.0#heading=h.m2pbg7tifcuv)) (you may not need them because the UI is very intuitive!)

-##  Customized Version for Indrones Solutions Pvt.
-Ltd.

-This is a **customized build of QGroundControl** tailored specifically for **Indrones Solutions Private Limited**, featuring:

 ###  Key Custom Features